Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ## Your Pre-Ada Responsibilities

+* Complete the installfest and make sure you have everything installed
 * Complete Units 1-6 of the Pre-Ada Material
 * Complete an [HTML/CSS Udacity Course](https://www.udacity.com/course/intro-to-html-and-css--ud001), it's free